Bibracte: Archeological research on Mont Beuvray

-Each university excavates the site as triannual projects which currently depend on the comprehension of the operation of a Celtic city of the La Tène period.
-Their research consists of several weeks of work on the terrain which is followed by a detailed study of the excavation and of the objects discovered, which are then stored at the site's research center.
+Each university excavates the site as part of tri-annual projects consisting of several weeks of work on the terrain followed by a detailed study of the excavation and of the objects discovered, which are then stored at the site's research center.

 Archeological prospecting on Mont Beuvray

-The prospecting technique used by Bulliot was rudimentary.
+The early prospecting technique used by Bulliot was rudimentary.
 It consisted of observing the irregularities in the landscape, since the mountain was practically unchanged since the period under study.
 This allowed him to recreate a plan of the battlements with nearly no excavation.
-He used this technique to make a scale plan with the help of the army topographers, who made a series of topographical recreations of the landscape.
-Only the recreation of the Porrey neighborhood exists to this day.
+He used this technique to make a scale plan with the help of army topographers, who made a series of topographical recreations of the landscape.
+However, only the recreation of the Porrey neighborhood still exists to this day.

-In recent years, the same technique has been used in the same Porrey neighborhood with more precise tools, like theodolites and GPS.
-In fact, aerial and electromagnetic prospecting is made impossible by the vegetation that reforested the mountain since the end of grazing and the excavations of Joseph Déchelette and the nature of the subsoil.
+In recent years, the same technique has been used in the Porrey neighborhood with more precise tools, such as theodolites and GPS.
+Aerial and electromagnetic prospecting is made impossible by the forest and vegetation on the mountain since the end of grazing and the excavations of Joseph Déchelette, as well as the nature of the subsoil.
 One costly but faster technique, tested in 2007, is LIDAR, the use of airborne laser scanners, which are unhindered by the vegetation and can recreate in minutes what usually takes weeks to do on the ground.
 This will be done in order to attempt to make a complete map of the city and to archive the topography of the location.